slviajero/tinybasic/examples/00tutorial/README.md

 ### Apple 1 Integer BASIC language set

 The Apple 1 language set has arrays, strings and a number of additional commands.
 It is compatible to Apple Integer BASIC.
+Additional commands are NOT, AND, OR, LEN, SGN, PEEK, POKE, DIM, THEN, TAB, END, CLR, HIMEM.

+### Stefan's extension

+These are a set of useful commands and features missing in Apple Integer BASIC.
+Some of then I took from other BASIC interpreters, some I missed in the past and added with different features.
+Commands in this language set are CONT, SQR, POW, MAP, DUMP, BREAK, GET, PUT, SET, CLS, USR, CALL, ELSE.

+### Dartmouth extension

+For compatibility with the Dartmouth style BASIC interpreters, the following commands have been added const char DATA, READ, RESTORE, DEF, FN, ON.

+### File I/O functions

+File I/O is supported with the command set CATALOG, OPEN, CLOSE, FDISK, DELETE.

+### Floating point functions

+The classical BASIC floating point functions SIN, COS, TAN, ATAN, LOG, EXP are part of the floating point laguage set.

+### The Dark Arts

+This language set has a few functions for low level access to the interpreter mechanism.
+Currently MALLOC, FIND and EVAL are implemented.

+In addition to these language sets there are the Arduino IO functions.
+These features are explained in 01basics-10starter.

+Graphics functions are ommited here, they will be explained in a special section of the examples code as well.

+IoT and networking functions are also explained in a special section.

-## BASIC language features
+## BASIC language features by program

 hello.bas: printing with PRINT, string constants in ""